 Mendocino Headlands State Park

 No matter what season you visit, Mendocino Headlands State Park always delivers.
-From carpets of vibrant wildflowers in the spring to the warm, rusty hues of the fall foliage, you’ll see nature at its best here.
+From carpets of vibrant wildflowers in the spring to the warm, rusty hues of the fall foliage, you’ll see nature at its finest here.

 Visit the official Visitor’s Center for the park before heading out.
 Located in the Historic Ford House on Mendocino’s Main Street, the center offers information and maps for the park.
 You can also learn about the history of Mendocino through interesting artifacts found in the area.